Horse Sense

-Horse Sense is a 1999 Disney Channel Original Movie, written by Chad Hayes and Carey W. Hayes, and directed by Greg Beeman.
-It stars brothers Joey and Andrew Lawrence.
+Horse Sense is a 1999 American comedy-drama film that was released as a Disney Channel Original Movie.
+It was written by Chad Hayes and Carey W. Hayes, and directed by Greg Beeman.
+The film premiered on Disney Channel on November 20, 1999.
+It stars brothers Joey and Andy Lawrence.
 Joey Lawrence was also a co-producer for the film.
 The film was followed by a 2001 sequel titled Jumping Ship.